More

 First Step to Dividing Fractions: Modelling

-Just like multiplication, once students gain expertise in modelling division problems for fractions, then the method to find the answer is a cakewalk.
+Like multiplication, once students gain expertise in modeling division problems for fractions, the method to find the answer is a cakewalk.

-Therefore, for the division of fractions as well, an approach from visual to the non-visual method is suggested.
-For students, such an approach is more plausible as it lays a strong conceptual foundation.
+Therefore, an approach from the visual to the non-visual method is also suggested for the division of fractions.
+Such an approach is more plausible for students as it lays a strong conceptual foundation.

 Let’s see a few examples.